Makefully-Studios/Springroll-Seed/README.md

 Developers should use SpringRoll Seed as a starting point for games projects.
 It comes bundled with Webpack, Babel, and a few node modules to streamline development.

 ## Setup
+Inorder to use springroll with haxe you'll have to have Node, Npm, Haxe and Haxelib installed.

 ```
 $ git clone https://github.com/SpringRoll/Springroll-Seed.git my_project

 $ cd my_project

+$ haxelib install haxe-loader

 $ npm install
 ```